 The candidate needs to take the following to the practical test:

 - Insured and licensed vehicle with L plates

 - Copy of the appointment letter, or e-mail confirmation for the test date

 - Provisional driving licence (and photographic ID if the licence is a paper version)

 The examiner notifies the candidate immediately after the test if they have passed or failed.
 If they have passed, they can choose to have their driving licence issued automatically.
 The examiner scans the provisional driving licence, and sends the information through electronically to the DVLA.
 A pass certificate is given as proof, until the new driving licence is sent by the DVLA (usually within four weeks).

 If the candidate fails the test, the examiner provides some feedback.
-Another test may be taken, no sooner than ten working days, after the previous test.
+Another test may be taken, no sooner than three working days, after the previous test.

-- For information on the Pass Plus scheme: Click here
+- More information on the Pass Plus scheme

-- One section is the size of a credit card, and bears a photograph with details of the category of vehicles the holder is entitled to drive
+The licence is the size of a credit card, and bears a photograph with details of the category of vehicles the holder is entitled to drive.

 Renewal and validity